-Christmas is the most magical time of the year, especially in the Cowboy State.
-You will find activities, parades, tree lightings, and Santa visits throughout Wyoming.
-Join us as our communities celebrate and ignite that Christmas spirit.
-Enjoy a delicious cup of hot chocolate during the tree festival in Saratoga, ice skating in Casper, carriage rides in Rock Springs, and so much more with your family, friends, and loved ones this holiday season.
+Christmas is the most magical time of the year, and visiting the Cowboy State can make your Christmas travel just as magical.
+You will find activities, parades, tree lightings and Santa visits throughout Wyoming.
+Join us as our communities celebrate and ignite that holiday spirit.
+Enjoy a delicious cup of hot chocolate during the tree festival in Saratoga, ice skating in Casper, carriage rides in Rock Springs and so much more with your family, friends and loved ones this Christmas season.

-This list has far from everything Wyoming has to offer, so be sure to check out the Travel Wyoming Events Calendar to avoid missing out on all the fun.
+This list is far from everything Wyoming has to offer during the holidays, so be sure to check out the Travel Wyoming Events Calendar so you don’t miss out on all the fun.

 8 Wyoming Towns With Can’t-Miss Christmas Events

-Christmas time is a magical time across Wyoming.
-Lights twinkle across city streets covered in freshly fallen snow.
-And Santa Claus is making visits to good boys and girls everywhere.
-Explore some of our favorite holiday traditions and plan your trip to Wyoming for the holidays.
+It’s the most wonderful time of the year to celebrate Christmas in Wyoming.
+Lights twinkle across city streets covered in freshly fallen snow, Santa Claus is visiting good boys and girls everywhere, and travelers are treating themselves to the charm of an Old West Christmas.
+Explore some of our favorite local traditions and plan your trip to Wyoming for the holidays.

 Christmas in Cheyenne

-Welcome to the capital of Wyoming.
-Cheyenne is known for having the world’s largest outdoor rodeo, Cheyenne Frontier Days, rich history with the Union Pacific Railroad, and certainly, does not disappoint when it comes to the holiday season.
+Welcome to the capital of Wyoming and one of the best places to travel for Christmas.
+Cheyenne may be best known for having the world’s largest outdoor rodeo, Cheyenne Frontier Days, and rich history with the Union Pacific Railroad.
+That said, it certainly does not disappoint when it comes to the holiday season.

-Starting the day after Thanksgiving, the city kicks off Old West Holidays.
-Santa stops downtown to open Santa’s Mailroom, where the Pony Express will pick up and deliver letters to Santa.
-You can then enjoy downtown as it is transformed into Satna’s Saloon, Santa’s Stables, Kringle’s Ranch, Mrs. Claus’s Cookies and much more.
+Starting the day after Thanksgiving, the city kicks off its Old West Holiday.
+Celebrate the seasonal opening of Santa’s Mailroom, where the Pony Express will pick up and deliver letters to Santa.
+You can then enjoy downtown as it is transformed into Santa’s Saloon, Santa’s Stables, Kringle’s Ranch, Mrs. Claus’s Cookies and much more.

-To end the day, be sure to stop by the Cheyenne Depot Plaza for a 3D holiday light show.
-Every Saturday during December they have exciting activities going on downtown.
+To end the day, stop by the Cheyenne Depot Plaza for a 3D holiday light show.
+Every Saturday during December, they have exciting activities going on downtown.
 Don’t miss this one-of-a-kind holiday celebration that takes you back to the Old West.

 You won’t want to miss the annual Cheyenne Christmas Parade presented by the Greater Cheyenne Chamber of Commerce for over 30 years.